Patent Bet Explained

 A Patent contains three single bets, three doubles and a treble.
 This type of system wager is suitable when gambling on markets with short odds.
 Patent bets are designed to generate a return even with a single winning selection.

 Patent bets can be either win-only or each-way.
 The above scenario is a straight win-bet.
 However, if you wish to increase potential payouts, you can go for an each-way Patent bet.
 In such a situation, you are wagering on your selections to win or place.
 Therefore, you will have twice the number of wagers, as well as double the total stakes.
-However, each-way bets are not available at every online bookmaker.
-Take the time to find an operator that offers competitive each-way prices.

-Winning with a Patent Bet
+Winning With a Patent Bet

 Now that you have seen a patent bet explained, you might want to know how to win one and what type of returns to expect.
-In the example above, if all the teams lose, then your entire stake is gone, as well.

 If all three teams win, then you get the maximum return from the Patent.
 In the case of each-way Patent bets, if one team from the winning selections places, then you get returns according to the odds.